Author: Clement Ng

 Smile CDR’s CEO Duncan Weatherston joined our partner TIBCO’s Mike Kennedy and Jim Taylor in a recent webinar hosted by WEDI to discuss some implementation strategies designed to help Payers get started with FHIR quickly and securely, while enabling future compliance and innovation.

-Take a look at this recording of the webinar to learn:
+Register to view this recording of the webinar to learn: